 ...And some things you definitely shouldn't use a vacuum cleaner on

 While we have your attention, here are some things you definitely should not clean up with your vacuum.
-In most cases, this is because they will damage the vacuum or damage what you are cleaning – so if in doubt, get the dustpan or duster out.
+In most cases, this is because they will damage the vacuum or damage what you are cleaning – so if in doubt, get the dustpan or duster out, or check out your manufacturer's instruction manual on how to vacuum using their particular machine.

 - Hot ashes: This should be obvious but enough people must do it for it to be a common warning on vacuum cleaner manuals.
 It goes without saying it is a fire risk.

-- Water (or anything wet): Food, water and anything else liquid should never be vacuumed.
-This goes for things like lotions, lipstick and anything else that isn't completely solid.
-For one, liquid and electricity are a bad idea.
+- Water (or anything wet): Food, water, and anything else liquid should never be vacuumed.
+This goes for things like lotions, lipstick, and anything else that isn't completely solid.
+For one, liquid and electricity are bad ideas.
 Secondly, food and damp things will stink up the vacuum bag.
 And finally, a vacuum just won't get it up properly or will smear it around.
 Use a cloth and mop.
-Unless you have a vac designed for liquids like the Numatic George Wet & Dry of course.
+Unless you have a vac designed for liquids like the Bissell PowerClean 2x 3112E Series Upholstery and Carpet Cleaner (opens in new tab).